mbojan/mouter/README.md

 ## Examples

-We call `mouter` with a collection of vertices and arrays.
+We call `mouter` with a collection of vectors and/or arrays.
 They will correspond to margins.
 Say: